 Caren Chang, Professor.
 Ph.D.
 California Institute of Technology, 1988.
 Plant molecular genetics: signal transduction; hormonal signaling.

 Charles F. Delwiche, Professor.
 Ph.D.
 University of Wisconsin-Madison, 1990.
 Molecular systematic; phylogenetic origin of land plants, and the evolution of chloroplasts.

 Jeffrey DeStefano, Professor.
 Ph.D.
 University of Connecticut, 1990.
 Mechanism of retroviral reverse transcriptases as it relates to replication and recombination.

-Jonathan D. Dinman, Chair of the Department and Professor.
+Jonathan D. Dinman, Professor.
 Ph.D.
 Johns Hopkins University, 1988.
 Post-transcriptional control of gene expression.

 Najib El-Sayed, Professor.
 Ph.D.
 Yale University School of Medicine, 1993.
 Biology of parasitism and host-pathogen interactions using genomic approaches with the ultimate goal of better understanding infection and survival mechanisms.

 José Feijó, Professor, Ph.D.
 University of Lisbon, Portugal, 1995.
 Plant Reproduction, with an emphasis on the use of pollen tubes as cell biology models for integrated approaches on the coordination of ion signaling events that coordinate apical cell growth and morphogenesis.

 Thomas Fuerst, Professor.
 Ph.D.
 Cornell University, 1984.
 Director of The Institute for Bioscience and Biotechnology Research (IBBR).